 I get many questions from parents about managing constipation.
+Although many children occasionally have a harder than usual bowel movement, having hard poops day after day are not normal or OK.
 Left untreated, constipation can lead to long term difficulties with passing bowel movements.
-A child may even develop encopresis, the involuntary leakage of bowel movements.
-Fortunately, treating constipation in preschoolers can prevent problems later on! here's a plan that will help most children:
+A child may even develop a pattern of withholding, which can lead to encopresis, the involuntary leakage of bowel movements (sometimes called "soiling".
+Fortunately, treating constipation in preschoolers can prevent problems later on!
+Here's a plan that will help most children:

 First, a definition: